Amnon: Rape of Tamar

 Although he was the heir-apparent to David's throne, Amnon is best remembered for the rape of his paternal half-sister Tamar, daughter of David and Maachah.
 Despite the biblical prohibition on sexual relations between half siblings, Amnon had an overwhelming desire for her.
 He acted on advice from his cousin, Jonadab son of Shimeah, David's brother, to lure Tamar into his quarters by pretending to be sick and desiring her to cook a special meal for him.
 While in his quarters, and over her protests, he raped her, then had her expelled from his house.
-While King David was angry about the incident, he could not bring himself to punish his eldest son, while Absalom, Amnon's half-brother and Tamar's full brother, nursed a bitter grudge against Amnon for the rape of his sister.
+While King David was angry about the incident, he could not bring himself to punish his eldest son, while Absalom, Amnon's half-brother and Tamar's full brother, held onto a bitter grudge against Amnon for the rape of his sister.

 According to the Babylonian Talmud: "And Thou should not associate with a sinner:....
 And so we find with Amnon, who associated with Jonadab, the son of Shim'ah, David's brother; and Jonadab was a very sensible man—sensible in wickedness, as it is written [Jer.
 Iv .22]: Wise are they to do evil."
 According to others, it is meant that one shall not associate with the wicked, even to study the Torah."

 According to Rav, Tamar was not, by Biblical law, David's daughter, nor Amnon's sister.
 Tamar, was the earlier born daughter of David's wife, and thus not biologically related to David, nor Amnon.
 According to Michael D. Coogan's claims, however, it would have been perfectly all right for Amnon to have married his sister (he claims that the Bible was incoherent about prohibiting incest).
 According to the Torah, per Leviticus 18, "the children of Israel"—Israelite men and women alike—are forbidden from sexual relations between people who are "near of kin" (cf. verse 6).
 Siblings and half siblings (cf. verses 9 and 11).
 Relationships between these are particularly singled out for a curse in Deuteronomy 27, and they are of the only two kinds incestuous relationships that are among the particularly-singled-out relationships—with the other particularly-singled-out relationships, being ones of non-incestuous family betrayal (cf. verse 20) and bestiality (cf. verse 21).
 Incestuous relationships are considered so severe among chillul hashem, acts which bring shame to the name of God, as to be, along with the other forbidden relationships that are mentioned in Leviticus 18, punishable by death as specified in Leviticus 20.
 Those who committed incest were subject to two curses—one for committing incest and the second for breaking the Torah law.
 [27 Deuteronomy 22 and 26] and also the punishment of kareth.